 - 1 zucchini sliced and quartered

-- 2 cups shredded chicken (from roasted chicken, or shred 2 cooked chicken breasts or thighs)
+- 1 1/2 pounds chicken shredded (from roasted chicken, or shred 2 cooked chicken breasts or thighs)

 - cilantro (garnish, optional)